MSc/Postgraduate Diploma/Postgraduate Certificate

 You should have either:

-- an honours degree awarded by a UK institute of higher education of at least lower second status, in Psychology or a relevant subject
+- a minimum of a 2:1 honours degree awarded by a UK institute of higher education in Psychology or a relevant subject

-- an honours degree in Psychology and be eligible for the Graduate Basis for Chartership (GBC) for membership of the British Psychological Society (BPS)
+- a minimum of a 2:1 honours degree in Psychology and be eligible for the Graduate Basis for Chartership (GBC) for membership of the British Psychological Society (BPS)

 - qualifications deemed equivalent by the Course Leader